danilashtefan/SkinCareClient/README.md

 First of all SWIFT UIKit was chosen to build the user interface, however, after the thorough investigation design of the project was implemented using the SwiftUI library.

-### Server communication a
+### Server communication

 Local Python server (https://github.com/AirinB/SkinTrackingApp )is supposed to be run to let the application work.
 When user uploads the photo it is initially uploaded to the `Firebse` storage and download link is is sent to the locally running server via the `POST HTTP` request.
 Server is downloading the image, processes it (it contains AI model trained to detect pimples), uploads to the `Firebase` and sends the processed image download link as a response.
 After this, the response link is saved to UserDefault.
 When user clicks to the "box" icon on the navigation bar, processed image is retrieved and shown to him/her.
+Image is saved to the local storage later, and added to the list of the last user analysis.

+### News API

+News API was chosen for the implementation of the beauty news feed.
+The MVVP pattern is used to implement it: